 Test and exam dates are set for each course at the beginning of the semester and should be included in the syllabus.

-Students are responsible for scheduling proctoring arrangements well in advance of the exam as proctoring appointment times fill quickly.
+Students are responsible for identifying and making proctoring arrangements according to specific guidelines.
+The arrangements must be made well in advance of the exam as proctoring appointment times fill quickly.

 All TN eCampus courses are expected to promote high standards for honesty and integrity.
 Academic honesty conduct violations include, but are not limited to:

 - An attempt by one or more students to use unauthorized information in the taking of an exam, to submit as one's own work, themes, reports, drawings, laboratory notes, or computer programs.